httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## The 'Signature-Input' HTTP Field {#signature-input-header}

-The `Signature-Input` HTTP field is a Dictionary Structured Field {{!RFC8941}} containing the metadata for one or more message signatures generated from components within the HTTP message.
+The `Signature-Input` HTTP field is a Dictionary structured field {{STRUCTURED-FIELDS}} containing the metadata for one or more message signatures generated from components within the HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
 The member's value is the serialization of the covered components including all signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792